-Alexandria Troas; the City was located on a strategic location in between Asia Minor and Europe.
+Alexandria Troas was located on a strategic location in between Asia Minor and Europe.
 Alexandria Troas was Apostle Paul’s sailing point while going and returning to Europe for the first time.
-Eutychus of Troas fell down of a window while listening Paul and this is mentioned in the Acts 20:10.
+Eutychus of Troas fell down of a window while listening to Paul and this is mentioned in Acts 20:10.
 Apostle Paul received a vision from God instructing him to evangelize in Macedonia.
 Paul followed this calling after founding a church in Alexandria Troas.

-Ephesus; City was the capital of Asia Minor province of the Roman Empire.
+Ephesus was the capital of the Asia Minor province of the Roman Empire.
 Ephesus, being one of the most crowded and important cities of the Roman Empire, played an important role in early Christianity and Apostle Paul’s missions.
-Paul preached in Jewish synagogue of Ephesus and hall of Tyrannus in Ephesus.
-Demetrios the silversmith started a riot to banish Paul out of Ephesus and succeeded doing so.
+Paul preached in the Jewish synagogue of Ephesus and the hall of Tyrannus in Ephesus.
+Demetrios the silversmith started a riot to banish Paul out of Ephesus and succeeded in doing so.

 Miletus was mentioned in Acts 20:15–38.
 Paul stopped in Miletus during his third missionary journey.
 Apostle met the elders of Ephesus Church in the great harbor of Miletus and had his final speech in Asia Minor.
 He also left his disciple Trophimus in Miletus since he was sick and could not go on tiring sea travel.